reeshuffled/reeshuffled.github.io/_posts/2024-08-01-Reducetarian.md

 I watched [You Are What You Eat](https://www.imdb.com/title/tt30386970/) on Netflix with my family and it really made me think.
 I was a bit influenced by the facts and anecdotes presented in the show, but it also just happened to coincide with doubts I had been already having.
 Morally speaking there seems like no way to justify eating meat, especially in terms of current agricultural trends like factory farming.
 As a person who is reasonably well-off and not super attached to eating meat, it seems like my moral duty to use my money to support plant-based businesses and be an early adopter so that they can continue developing products to convert more people.
 I started my journey on January 9th, 2023.

 With that being said, I still wanted to be able to eat meat.
 There were definitely some dishes and experiences that I would miss out on in being fully vegan.
 I had seen some friends who were vegan who were relegated to one or two dishes at a restaurant we go to as a group or would have to go out of there way to find different places.
 Because of this I decided on a compromise, I would cook fully vegan and not buy animal products to keep on hand at my apartment, but if I went out I would eat non-vegan.

+Then through a friend, I came across the term/organization [Reducetarian](https://www.reducetarian.org/reducetarian-guide) which are people who "are committed to eating less meat and dairy and fewer eggs — following their own hearts and individual motivations." which I think perfectly describes me!

 ## The Process